spcorcor18/LPO-8800/README.md

 ## <span>&#11088;</span> Announcements (Fall 2023) <span>&#11088;</span>
 [//]: # (Note the star emoji is generated from html code.
 Another option is the markdown code :star: but this does not render in html)

 1. A revised version of the solutions to PS3 has been posted, correcting a typo on #2b.
+Additionally, a revised version of PS4 has been posted, correcting the Stata syntax in #7.
 See the "assignments" folder.
 2. Class begins on *Tuesday August 29 from 8:10-11:00 am* in Payne 111.
 Check YES for the latest information on class location.
 3. The Fall 2023 syllabus is available in the "syllabi" folder.
 4. Use [Calendly](https://calendly.com/sean-p-corcoran) to schedule a 15 or 30 minute visit during office hours (Wed 9-11 am).